 Question 27 27.
 Why did Charlemagne establish church schools throughout his empire?

 Question 28 28.
 How does the 1931 movie, Frankenstein, differ from Shelley's literary work?

 Question 29 29.
-William Langland's Piers Plowman is which an allegorical poem, which differs from other kinds of poems because allegorical poems are _____.
+William Langland's Piers Plowman is an allegorical poem that differs from other kinds of poems because allegorical poems are _____.

 Raise up thy thoughts above the sky/That dunghill mists away may fly./Thou hast a house on high erect/Fram'd by that mighty Architect,/With glory richly furnished/Stands permanent, though this be fled.